 The reversible heat pump/ORC will be developed by NTUA, using as a starting point a commercial heat pump of DAIKIN of suitable capacity, to match the energy needs of the two pilot buildings.
 Focus will be given on the compressor/expander technology and the HEX sizing, in order to reach a compact unit with maximised performance under both modes.
 The reverse operation mandates a similar pressure/volume ratio in both compression and expansion, introducing significant constraints and requiring a careful optimisation study.
-This aspect will be at the core of the simulation process of this component and included the simulation plant of the child specifications of this analysis will conclude to a definition of the operating temperature and pressure ranges, and technical specifications of the compressor/expander.
-A commercial DAIKIN scroll-type volumetric machine will be used, after being properly modified and replacing some of its parts for allowing high temperature operation and compatibility, when using a HFO refrigerant (e.g. compressor sealing, lubrication).
-A prototype unit will be developed and tested at the NTUA lab with the support of DAIKIN, under the two main modes, supplied by either a high-temperature gasfired boiler (simulating the solar/biomass heat at ORC mode), or low-temperature heat and rejecting heat to chilled water (simulating the heating/cooling at heat pump mode).
-The exact temperature of the boiler heat supply (in the range of 100-120 °C) will be determined after the first simulation and testing activities in close collaboration with FAU, in order to maximise the performance of both modes, respecting the pressure/volume ratios of the compressor.
+This aspect will be at the core of the simulation process of this component and include the operating temperature operation of the end of